-Phase 1 of the Capital Line South extension began early works construction in 2022 and will continue throughout 2023.
-The competitive process to select a contractor to design and build the extension also launched in 2022, and we anticipate selecting the contractor in early 2024.
-Major LRT construction is anticipated to start in 2024.
+Early works construction for Phase 1 of the Capital Line South extension is well underway, and will continue throughout 2024.
+The competitive process to select the Design-Build contractor continues, and we anticipate selecting the contractor in spring 2024.
+Major LRT construction is anticipated to start in summer 2024.